wulffern/cicsim/README.md

 # Custom IC Creator Simulation Tools

- **This is a work in progress**

 # Plan
 - [x] Learn how to use setup.py
 - [x] Add wrapper script for netlisting
 - [x] Add wrapper sript for generating corners based on YAML files
 - [x] Add script for simulating
-- [ ] Add hooks for adding custom python output parsing
+- [x] Add hooks for adding custom python output parsing
-- [ ] Add hooks to run a post python script per corner
+- [x] Add hooks to run a post python script per corner
-- [ ] Aggregate extracted parmeters and store in a dataframe
+- [x] Aggregate extracted parmeters and store in a dataframe
 - [ ] Write the scripts as easy as I can, and understandable as I can.